Indirect unvented cylinders – Unvented hot water cylinders

 It benefits from reduced danger of contamination, with fewer opportunities for foreign contaminants to enter the cylinder and consequently cause harm or damage to the domestic water heating system.
 This is a real possibility with vented cylinders in a property.

-Unvented cylinders require an internal air bubble or expansion vessel to be installed, as any stored water in the cylinder expands when it heats up.
-This heated volume expands and needs to be absorbed, so that the pressure does not get excessive, and an expansion vessel or air bubble takes this expansion.
+Unvented cylinders require an internal air bubble or expansion vessel to be installed to work correctly, as any stored water in the cylinder expands when it heats up.
+This heated volume expands and needs to be absorbed, so that the pressure does not get excessive, and a vessel or air bubble takes this expansion.

 Expansion vessels are installed external to the unvented cylinder, whilst an internal air bubble is obviously internal to the unvented cylinder, as the name suggests, these systems are used by the heatrae sadia megaflo or sadia megaflo eco units.